wooga/locker/README.md

 ## locker

-The goal `locker` is to provide an atomic distributed "check and set" operation for short-lived locks.
+The goal of `locker` is to provide an atomic distributed "check and set" operation for short-lived locks.

 `locker` is a distributed de-centralized consistent in-memory key-value store written in Erlang.
 An entry expires after a certain amount of time, unless the lease is extended.
-This makes it a good practical option for locking, mutexes and leader election in a distributed.
+This makes it a good practical option for locks, mutexes and leader election in a distributed system.

 In terms of the CAP theorem, `locker` by default chooses consistency by requiring a quorum for every write.
+Leases expiring during a netsplit, can cause reads to to be inconsistent.

 There are three operations: